MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_data.md

 ### Create new volume

 Create a new data volume using `-v` parameter of the `docker run` command.
-By default, new data volumes are stored on the host under `c:\ProgramData\Docker\volumes`.
+By default, new data volumes are stored on the host under 'c:\ProgramData\Docker\volumes'.

-This example creates a data volume named `new-data-volume`.
-This data volume will be accessible in the running container at `c:\new-data-volume`.
+This example creates a data volume named 'new-data-volume'.
+This data volume will be accessible in the running container at 'c:\new-data-volume'.

 ```none
 docker run -it -v c:\new-data-volume windowsservercore cmd